paseto-standard/paseto-rfc/paseto.md

 ~~~
 Figure: Counting the number of keys in a JSON object

+## Implicit Assertions

+The Optional Footer (#optional-footer) provides a mechanism for Key IDs
+(and therefore key rotation), and thus qualifies as additional authenticated
+data when using encryption (local tokens).

+Implicit Assertions are an additional layer of additional authenticated data
+for a PASETO token.
+Unlike the optional footer, Implicit Assertions are never
+stored in the token payload.
+They are, however, passed as an input to `PAE()`
+(#pae-definition) when minting or consuming a PASETO token.

+Implicit Assertions are useful for cryptographically binding a PASETO token
+to a specific domain or context without increasing the size of the payload.

+Additionally, Implicit Assertions can be used to bind a token to data too
+sensitive to disclose in the payload.

 # Intended Use-Cases for PASETO

 Like JWTs, PASETOs are intended to be single-use tokens, as there is no built-in